-Click on the green button under the version you're interested in, to see the price of each and ordering information.
+Click on the green button under the version you're interested in.

 The beautiful photo of a great spangled fritillary butterfly on a butterfly weed was taken by Joseph Stanski, copyright Morning Star Photo.
 If you wish to purchase the right to use this photo, please contact Joe Stanski.

 The bluebird and prairie rose photos are copyright Michael and Diane Porter, who maintain the Birdwatching Dot Com website.